mtrossbach/noah-mqtt/README.md

 docker run --name noah-mqtt -e GROWATT_USERNAME=myusername -e GROWATT_PASSWORD=mypassword -e MQTT_HOST=localhost -e MQTT_PORT=1883 ghcr.io/mtrossbach/noah-mqtt:latest
 ```

-Provide values for `GROWATT_USERNAME`, `GROWATT_PASSWORD`, `MQTT_HOST`, `MQTT_HOST`.
+Provide values for `GROWATT_USERNAME`, `GROWATT_PASSWORD`, `MQTT_HOST`, `MQTT_PORT`.
 The application will then connect to your MQTT broker and fetch all metrics and data for all your Noah devices in your account.

 # Build and Run